jzacsh/vcsq/README.md

 - [ ] **feature**: add ["list tracked files" concept][vcsListUsecase]
 - [x] install jj VCS to $PATH of gitlab ci/cd

-  - [ ] move `git --version && hg --version && jj --version` from ci/cd yml into
-  test harness startup as a sanity-check _anywhere_ the test runs.
+  - [x] copy `git --version && hg --version && jj --version` from ci/cd yml into test harness startup as a sanity-check _anywhere_ the test runs.

 - [ ] **feature**: run a dump of what VCS we find in path, as part of `--version`